 Every marriage in this Commonwealth shall be under a license and solemnized in the manner provided by law.
 A marriage license is issued by the Circuit Court Clerk’s Office of any city or county in the Commonwealth of Virginia.

 Application for Marriage

-Both the Bride and the Groom must appear in person in the Clerk’s Office with state issued photo identification bearing a DMV control number, to apply for a marriage license.
+Both applicants must appear in person in the Clerk’s Office with state issued photo identification bearing a DMV control number, to apply for a marriage license.
 The fee for a marriage license is $30.00

 Certified copy of a marriage license: